IDA Financial Products

 8. In addition to the above, a commitment fee of 0.25% is charged on undisbursed balances and begins accruing 60 days after the Loan Agreement is signed.
 The Bank does not charge commitment fee for loans that fail to become effective.

-Transaction fees for IDA19 SUW Conversions
+Transaction fees for IDA SUW Conversions

 Applicable transaction fees for loan conversions are the same as for the IBRD Flexible Loan (IFL).
 Please see conversion fees.